Atticus29/dataJitsu/specs.md

 # TODO highest priority
-- [ ] Re-activate addCollectionToDatabase after you're done messing around with it
-- [ ] collection form allows you to add categories with items attached to each category
 - [ ] write "what kind of information about the videos do you want to collect from your users?" form
   - [] Meta-form?
 May have to attach an input box(es) to a dropdown menu with types (e.g., datepicker, input, etc. etc.) to populate form; maybe display the form that the user is creating in real time??